runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 PropertyChanged: Value
 ```

-What's deferent between PropertyChanged and onNext callback?
+What's different between `PropertyChanged` and `onNext` callback?
-The onNext is called when subscribe.
-The PropertyChanged isn't called when added the event handler.
-And the onNext callback's argument is the property value, the PropertyChanged argument don't have the property value.
+The `onNext` callback is called when subscribed.
+The `PropertyChanged` isn't called when the event handler is added.
+And the `onNext` callback's argument is the property value, the `PropertyChanged` argument doesn't have the property value.

-The PropertyChanged event was provided for data binding.
+The `PropertyChanged` event was provided for data binding.
 In the normal case, you should use Reactive Extensions methods.

 ## Use with XAML platform

-The ReactiveProperty class is designed for XAML platform which is like WPF, UWP, and Xamarin.Forms.
+The `ReactiveProperty` class is designed for XAML platform which is like WPF, UWP, and Xamarin.Forms.
 This class can be used a ViewModel layer.

-In the case that don't use the ReactiveProperty, a ViewModel class wrote below.
+In the case that you don't use the `ReactiveProperty`, a ViewModel class wrote below.

 ```csharp
 public class MainPageViewModel : INotifyPropertyChanged